The Mangels/Pflugeisens of Tarnow in the US, Poland, and Austria; The Silver/Leibens of Russia and the US

 The 1915 NY census lists Annie Werner as born in Austria about 1889 (her age in the census is 26).
 This would suggest that Max may have returned to Tarnow at least once and had family there (he did get a passport, after all); alternatively Annie may have been older and the census report inaccurate.
 Annie was married to David Werner (age 27) with one child Esta Werner.
 Also listed at the household for the census are Sarah Henig (age 23) and Bella Henig (age 21).
 The census also lists all of their birthplaces as Austria.

 In March 2015, Mark Granovetter (grandson of Lottie), who lives in Palo Alto, and I established contact with each other.
-As I will explain below, I believe now (June 2015) that Sol and my grandfather were first cousins, thus giving the link between Mark and me, my brother Allen, and sister Debbie.
+As I will explain below, I believe now, but have not proven, that Sol and my grandfather Markus Pflugeisen were first cousins, thus providing the link between Mark (and also his cousins Matthew Granovetter in Cincinnati and my erstwhile colleague at UC Davis Jeff Grannett) and me.

 The Gold Family On 16 Dec 1896, Hester (Ester?)
 Mangel married Morris Gold, both giving their country of birth as Austria.
 They appear in the 1900 Federal census with daughter Rebecca (born 1897; our cousin Reba with whom Karl lived), son Milton (born 1899) and daughter Ester (born 1900).
 However, it is highly unlikely that an Ashkenazic Jewish woman would name a child after herself.
 I suspect that the 1900 census entry was an error and that “Ester” was actually Isaac, who shows up on later censuses.